Leipzig war crimes trials: Response

 Even though the sentences were based on those recommended for the same offences under German military law, outside of the Weimar Republic, the trials were seen as a travesty of justice because of the small number of cases tried and the perceived leniency of the judges in passing sentence.

 Lawyer and historian Alfred de Zayas wrote, "Generally speaking, the German population took exception to these trials, especially because the Allies were not similarly bringing their own soldiers to justice."

 After Sergeant Karl Heynen was sentenced to ten months' imprisonment, the Leipzig correspondent of the London Times called the trial "a scandalous failure of justice".
 One British MP called for the trials to be moved to London.
 Another declared that the "contemptible" sentence given to Sergeant Heynen had reduced the trials to "a judicial farce".

 In response, the German Gazette commented, "The first verdict in the series of Leipzig trials has agitated public opinion in two great countries, Germany and England, in apparently sharply contrasting ways.
 The degree of punishment has been criticised in England in a way that is in the highest degree wounding to German sensibilities."

-Even though massacres of German POWs after they surrendered and were disarmed was common practice among soldiers from every Allied Army on the Western Front, French Prime Minister Aristide Briand was so outraged by the acquittal of Lieutenant-General Stenger for the two POW massacres that the French Mission observing the trials was recalled in protest.
+French Prime Minister Aristide Briand was so outraged by the acquittal of Lieutenant-General Stenger for the two POW massacres that the French Mission observing the trials was recalled in protest.

 Within Germany, on the other hand, the trials were seen as excessively harsh for several reasons: